mateuszdorobek/python3.info/numpy/indexing/axis.rst

 >>>
 >>> a.take(0, axis=1)
-Traceback (most recent call last): numpy.AxisError: axis 1 is out of bounds for array of dimension 1
+Traceback (most recent call last): numpy.exceptions.AxisError: axis 1 is out of bounds for array of dimension 1

 Two Dimensional - Rows: